 - fits a variety of vehicles and mixed fleets

-EVIR® is the only patented, verified inspection reporting solution of its kind on the market today.
+EVIR® is the original verified inspection reporting solution.

 Work with a team of safety and compliance experts.

 Our dedicated safety and compliance experts understand the commitment to safety, know the PTASP rule and can help implement a vehicle inspection solution that fits your particular public transit fleet.
 And they’ll continue supporting you even after implementation.
 They can also work with you to review your safety program so that it’s effective and complies with PTASP requirements around vehicle inspections.